 - a.
 Procedural irregularity that affected the outcome of the matter - b.
 Newly discovered evidence that could affect the outcome of the matter - c.
 And/or the Title IX Coordinator, investigator, or decision-maker had a conflict of interest or bias that affected the outcome of the matter. - d.
-The school may offer an appeal equally to both parties on additional bases NOTE: The complainant is not entitled to a particular sanction against the respondent.
-The request for an appeal shall be filed/submitted to the Dean of the School of Nursing and include documentation/evidence for the basis of an appeal.
+The school may offer an appeal equally to both parties on additional bases the basis of an appeal.
 The matter shall be referred to another decision-maker, other than the original decision-maker, for resolution.
 Supportive measures will be provided during the appeal process.